-The following table details the Group's sensitivity to a 5% (2017: 5%) increase and decrease in HK\$ against RMB.
-5% (2017: 5%) is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
-The sensitivity analysis includes only outstanding HK\$ denominated pledged bank deposits and bank balance and cash and adjusts their translation at the end of the reporting period for a 5% (2017: 5%) change in foreign currency rates.
-A positive number below indicates an increase in post-tax profit and where HK\$ strengthen 5% (2017: 5%) against RMB.
-For a 5% (2017: 5%) weakening of HK\$ against RMB, there would be an equal and opposite impact on the post-tax profit and the balances below would be negative.
+The following table details the Group's sensitivity to a 5% (2018: 5%) increase and decrease in HK\$ against RMB.
+5% (2018: 5%) is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
+The sensitivity analysis includes only outstanding HK\$ denominated pledged bank deposits, bank balances and cash and convertible loan notes and adjusts their translation at the end of the reporting period for a 5% (2018: 5%) change in foreign currency rates.
+A positive number below indicates an increase in post-tax profit and where HK\$ strengthen 5% (2018: 5%) against RMB.
+For a 5% (2018: 5%) weakening of HK\$ against RMB, there would be an equal and opposite impact on the post-tax profit.

-2018 RMB'000 2017 RMB'000 Profit or loss 2,549 26,945
+2019 RMB'000 2018 RMB'000 Profit or loss (12,927) 2,549

-(b) Financial risk management objectives and policies - continued Market risk - continued
+(b) Financial risk management objectives and policies - continued

+Market risk - continued